ky-JP/salondb-freecodecamp/README.md

 # salondb-freecodecamp
-Third required project from freecodecamp to earn Relational Database certification
+Required project from freecodecamp to earn Relational Database certification